duneroadrunner/SaferCPlusPlus/index.md

 The `return_value()` function just returns its argument and verifies that it is of a type that is safe to return from a function (basically, doesn't contain any scope pointers).
 If not it will induce a compile error.
 Functions that do or could return scope types should wrap their return value with this function.

 `TReturnValue<>` is a transparent template wrapper that verifies that the type is safe to use as a function return type.
 If not it will induce a compile error.
-Functions that do or could return scope types and do not use the "auto" return type should wrap their return type with this function.
+Functions that do or could return scope types and do not use the `auto` return type should wrap their return type with this template.
 Alternatively, you can use `TXScopeReturnValue<>` which additionally ensures that the return type is a scope type.

 usage example: